Rover 200 / 25: Rover 200 (R8; 1989–1995)

+Body styles

 The 200 also spawned three-door hatchback, coupé and convertible versions, while the 400 eventually spawned an estate version, referred to as the Tourer.
 These latter variants were solely Rover designed and produced products, with no Honda Concerto versions available.
 Initial plans to sell the coupe version under the MG marque were abandoned, although the 5-door hatchback was the most popular and common version.